-My research interests primarily include security and privacy for mobile users with emphasis on malware detection, data privacy, and wireless security and privacy.
+My research interests primarily include the security and privacy for users interacting with their devices, with emphasis on voice interfaces, privacy policies, malware detection, data privacy, and wireless security and privacy.
 My overall research objective is to bring effective, practical, and usable security and privacy protection to the masses especially in the emerging computing paradigm of the Internet of Things.
 In the past, I made research contributions to software systems as well as wireless communications and networks.

 Please click on each project to find more details and links to source codes as well as datasets.

 Traditional mechanisms for delivering notice and enabling choice have so far failed to protect users’ privacy.
 Users are continuously frustrated by complex privacy policies, unreachable privacy settings, and a multitude of emerging standards.
 The miniaturization trend of smart devices and the emergence of the Internet of Things (IoTs) will exacerbate this problem further.
 In this project, we are proposing Conversational Privacy Bots (PriBots) as a new way of delivering notice and choice through a two-way dialogue between the user and a computer agent (a chatbot).
 PriBots improve on state-of-the-art by offering users a more intuitive and natural interface to inquire about their privacy settings, thus allowing them to control their privacy.
 In addition to presenting the potential applications of PriBots, we describe the underlying system needed to support their functionality.
 We also delve into the challenges associated with delivering privacy as an automated service.
 PriBots have the potential for enabling the use of chatbots in other related fields where users need to be informed or to be put in control.